Dino Dvornik: Tributes and legacy

 On 21 June 2009, a group of Croatian musicians held a tribute concert to Dvornik in Split.
 The concert featured Dean Dvornik and Kineski Zid, Neno Belan, Josipa Lisac, Gibonni, Davor Gobac, Nina Badrić and other artists.
 The recording on the concert was released in 2010 on the DVD Kontra regula – Tribute to Dino Dvornik.
 In 2013, hip hop artist Renman dedicated the song "James Brown je pored tebe" ("James Brown Is Standing Next to You") to Dvornik.

 Dvornik's songs have been covered by a number of music artists.
-Croatian band Kawasaki 3P recorded a cover of Dvornik's song "Samo za nju" ("Only for Her") entitled "Snifa sam glu" ("I Was Sniffing Glue") for their 2003 self-titled album.
 German saxophonist Angela Puxi recorded a smooth jazz version of Dvornik's song "Pelin i med" in 2015.
 Journalist Zlatko Turkalj recorded an eight-episode series about Dvornik for Radio Zagreb.
 For the series, Croatian musicians recorded covers of Dvornik's songs, including "Elle Ee" cover by Antonela Doko, Neno Belan and Igor Geržina, "Ti si mi u mislima" cover by Tony Cetinski, "Rušila sam mostove od sna" cover by Noa and Vanda Vinter, and "Ljubav se zove menom tvojim" cover by Matija Dedić and Protokol.
 These covers were, alongside some of Dvornik's hits, released on the double compilation album Zimzeleno A novo (Evergeen But New) in 2018.
 In 2018, Croatian band Buđenje recorded a cover of "Misliš da sam blesav", Croatia Records releasing the cover on a vinyl single alongside original version.

 A street on the island of Brač on which Dvornik family house was situated is named after Boris and Dino Dvornik.
 In September 2017, in the Rock 'n' Roll Park situated in the garden of Zagreb club Beertija, a monument to Dino Dvornik was unveiled.
 The monument was created by sculptor Tomislav Heršak.

-In 2015, Dvonrik's self-titled debut album was polled No.48 and Live in Munich was polled No.51 on the list of 100 Greatest Yugoslav Albums published by the Croatian edition of Rolling Stone.
+In 2015, Dvornik's self-titled debut album was polled No.48 and Live in Munich was polled No.51 on the list of 100 Greatest Yugoslav Albums published by the Croatian edition of Rolling Stone.